 Making sure the power system can be operated within the correct technical range and keeping it strong enough to withstand faults and failures

 As the generation mix changes we need new ways to control frequency when the wind stops blowing and the sun stops shining.
 Frequency varies whenever electricity supply does not exactly match consumer demand and uncontrolled changes in frequency can cause widespread blackouts.
-This year we have worked on an extensive package of new rules to enable new technologies and service providers to provide frequency control services.
+We have developed an extensive package of new rules to enable new technologies and service providers to provide frequency control services.
 The program will develop over time in response to AEMO-led trials particularly in relation on how new business models like virtual power plants can be integrated.

 Stronger regulation of pipelines and monitoring the effectiveness of changes already underway

 Changing the way gas pipelines are regulated will make it cheaper and easier to move gas around the market.
 This helps keep gas and electricity prices for consumers as low as possible.
 Gas markets are transforming.
 Isolated point-to-point pipelines have evolved into an interconnected network with two-way flows.
 We have built on our comprehensive reviews of the east coast and Victorian gas markets to rebalance negotiating power between pipeline users and owners.